Kaiser Permanente Community Fund

 How Do We Get to Equity?

-Thomas Aschenbrener, Northwest Health Foundation president, was invited by Grantmakers in Health to write a commentary related to the theme of 2012 Annual Meeting “Health and Equity for All.”
+Thomas Aschenbrener, former Northwest Health Foundation president, was invited by Grantmakers in Health to write a commentary related to the theme of 2012 Annual Meeting “Health and Equity for All.”

 Closing the gap in a generation - Health equity through action on the social determinants of health